logo FriendNet

 The server.pem file is the TLS certificate used to encrypt traffic to and from your server.
 This is a self-signed certificate generated automatically by the server.

 Clients use a Trust On First Use (TOFU) policy to verify the server's certificate, which means that they will trust the certificate when they first connect and associate it with the server's hostname/IP address.
 You need to be careful to keep the certificate safe, because if you remove or replace it, clients that previously connected to the server will be unable to connect.
+If you are familiar with SSH, this TOFU system should be familiar, as it works very similarly to SSH's known_hosts file.

 You do not need to use LetsEncrypt or any other certificate authority to generate a certificate.